Chancellor's Council Outstanding Teaching Award

 Established by the Board of Regents in 2008, the Regents' Outstanding Teaching Awards complement a wide range of Systemwide efforts that underscore the Board of Regents' commitment to ensuring the UT System is a place of intellectual exploration and discovery, educational excellence and unparalleled opportunity.

-Four members of the School of Arts and Humanities have received this award:
+School of Arts and Humanities recipients:

 President’s Teaching Excellence Award

 Created in 2007, the President's Teaching Excellence Award is presented during the annual Honors Convocation in May to one tenured professor, one non-tenured faculty member and one teaching assistant who showcase the central role teaching and mentoring play in the mission of the University.
 The award committee receives hundreds of nominations every year and considers a broad spectrum of eligible candidates throughout the University.
-Two members of the School of Arts and Humanities have received this award:
+Several members of the School of Arts and Humanities have received this award:

 |Sabrina Starnaman||President’s Teaching Excellence Award in Undergraduate Instruction (non-tenure-track)||2017|